facebookresearch/motion_rolling_prediction/README.md

 conda activate rpm
 ```

-This [README file](TO ADD) contains instructions on how to visualize, evaluate, and train the model.
+This [README file](tutorial/README.md) contains instructions on how to train/evaluate the model and visualize the results.

 ## 📚 Citation